Vasanth2801/Intern-Week-2-/README.md

 * Download the rquired sound effects and music and then now in script we add the logic for the music which plays at the start
 * Downladed the specific sound effects and added it to the folder
 * Now in audio manager script using the sound effects when certain action happen trigger the sound effect
+* Created a new script and added the logic for it and created a another script and make it customizable in inspector

 Features Implemented:
 * When game starts the music play on loop
 * Sound effects triggering when certain events happens
 * Shooting sound,enemy death sound and music loop throufh the game happens
+* Another way to implement audio sytem with only script

 Summary:
 * Today i learned about audio system and managing it in the script and how to certain trigger events happening
+* Today i learned abouy another way of implementing the audio system